scriptingislife/becksteadn.github.io/_posts/2021-05-26-Code-Beautifying-Dorking.md

 title: Information Disclosure via a Code Beautifying Site
 ---

 The internet is full of awesome free tools.
-I use [CyberChef](https://gchq.github.io/CyberChef/) every day as a security analyst.
+I use [CyberChef](https://gchq.github.io/CyberChef/) almost every day.
 Another example is [Have I Been Pwned](https://haveibeenpwned.com).
 These are great services and they do a lot of good.
 The tool we'll focus on is [codebeautify.org](https://codebeautify.org) which among other things, beautifies code.

 I've used sites like this extensively to beautify JSON.
 Throw in a mess of brackets and quotes and get out perfectly formatted data.
 Where is it transformed though?
 Is it sent to a server?
 Is it stored on the server?
 Free tools are great but it's important to know what they're doing.